DevOps workflow automation: A guide to best practices

 Automation enforces standard practices and configurations across the development process.
 It eliminates inconsistencies caused by human error and ensures that deployments and environments are reproducible.

-4. Compliance and Security
+4. Compliance and security

 Automation helps enforce security and compliance policies consistently across the development and deployment process.
 It ensures that security measures are built into the software and that compliance requirements are met during every stage of the workflow.

-5. Enables Standardization
+5. Standardization

-Automation tools allow for the creation of predefined configurations and templates for various environments, infrastructure, and deployment processes.
+Automation tools allow for the creation of predefined configurations and templates for various environments, infrastructure and deployment processes.

 It also enables the creation of repeatable and standardized processes.
 Tasks previously performed manually can be automated using predefined workflows and scripts.
 This ensures that the same sequence of steps is followed every time, eliminating variations caused by human error.